vmprof/vmprof-python/docs/jitlog.rst

 Data sent
 =========

 We only send the bare essentials to `vmprof.com`_.
-But to be able to reason about your program we need small hot snippets of your program.

 This includes:

 * Meta data the JIT compiler produces.
 E.g. IR operations, Machine code
-* Source code snippets. `vmprof.com`_ will receive

-source lines of your program.
+* Source code snippets: `vmprof.com`_ will receive source lines of your program.
 Only those are transmitted that ran often enough to trigger the JIT compiler to optimize your program.

 .. _`vmprof.com`: http://vmprof.com